sourcemen/aws-codebuild-net/README.md

 2. Copy the buildspec.yml contents to buildspec.yml
 3. Save the changes to the buildspec.yml and use the following commands to add the file to the CodeCommit repository:

-git add .
+&nbsp; git add . <br />
-git commit -m "Added a build spec file" git push
+&nbsp; git commit -m "Added a build spec file"
+&nbsp; git push

 # Step 5: Configure CodeBuild